 All of our coaching training is approved by the ICF as Approved Coach Specific Training Hours (ACSTH).
 As an approved program, all 165 hours of our training meets the ICF's strict professional coach training standards.

-More than 180 ministry leaders we have trained have gone on to receive their ICF coach credential.
+More than 225 Christian leaders we have trained have gone on to receive their ICF coach credential.
 You can too.

 The ICF awards a series of individual credentials: Associate Certified Coach (ACC), Professional Certified Coach (PCC) and Master Certified Coach (MCC).
 Each level has training and client coaching requirements.

 I'll focus on the first level, the Associate Certified Coach (ACC).
 After completing 60 hours of our coaching training, 10 hours of mentor-coaching, and coaching 100 client hours you may apply for the ACC credential via the ACC ACSTH Path.

 The very easiest, and most robust way to an ICF ACC is through our All-In-One ICF ACC™ program in the Coaching Mastery Certificate Program.
 Or you build with The Coaching Workshop and 3 or 4 telephone Electives topped off with Coaching Excellence (Mentor-Coaching).
 What's the difference between the tracks?
 Coach Mastery is for those who will coach regularly and want the most in-depth training.
 The Coaching Workshop track is for those who want to integrate coaching skills into their leadership roles, or can't get to one of the Coaching Mastery programs.
 I compare them further here.

 If you previously took the Core Coaching Skills Certificate Program, here is your pathway forward: